Mxmtoon: 2024–present: Liminal Space

 Maia was an opener for AJR's The Maybe Man tour in the summer of 2024.

 On June 29, Maia revealed her single "I Hate Texas" while opening for the tour.
 Subsequently, she released the song "The Situation" featuring Kero Kero Bonito on September 4, and also announced her third studio album, titled Liminal Space, released on November 1.

+In 2024, she performed the song, I Wonder Why, from the children's television in Yo Gabba Gabbaland in the episode 10, Wonder, in Season 1.

 Maia also released a third single, "Rain", as part of the album rollout on October 10.
 In 2025, she embarked on the accompanying Liminal Space Tour, starting in Nashville on February 18, and ending in Belfast on April 29.
 Maia recorded a cover of "I Fall In Love Too Easily" for the 2025 tribute album Chet Baker Re:imagined.

 Public image

 I can be as ridiculous as I want but I can also be an emo teenager and people like both sides.